scihant/CTPanoramaView/README.md

 #### Manual Install

-Just add the file `CTPanoramaView.swift` (and `CTPieSliceView.swift` if you want to use it as the radar view) to your project.
+Just add the file `CTPanoramaView.swift` (and `CTPieSliceView.swift` if you want to use it as the compass view) to your project.

 #### Running the Example project